 Since buying a home is the largest investment you will make in your lifetime, you want a qualified, experienced inspector to guide you through the process – not a brand new guy willing to offer cheap inspections to gain more business.

-Our inspectors are also ICC code certified.
+We also have inspectors that are ICC code certified.
 ICC is the International Code Council, a nonprofit organization that writes building codes that homes should be built in accordance with.
-The State of Georgia has adopted the 2006 ICC codes, in addition to annual state amendments, for use in all its counties.
+The State of Georgia has adopted the 2012 ICC codes, in addition to annual state amendments, for use in all its counties.
 Having this certification means our inspectors can tell you if a home you are purchasing is built according to state mandated code regulations.
 In addition, any renovations should be done according to current code standards, so our inspector will look at those items as well.

 It is important to make sure your home, or the home you plan to buy, meets code for safety reasons to avoid potential costly problems and for resale value.